Last updated: 1st April 2021

 15. HOW WE MAY USE YOUR PERSONAL INFORMATION

 15.1 In this clause 15 (and for the purposes of clause 10), the following definitions apply:

 Controller: as defined in the applicable Data Protection Legislation.

-Data Protection Legislation: all applicable data protection and privacy legislation in force from time to time in the UK including the GDPR, the Data Protection Act 2018, the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended.
+Data Protection Legislation: all applicable data protection and privacy legislation in force from time to time in the UK including the UK GDPR, the Data Protection Act 2018, the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended.

 GDPR: General Data Protection Regulation ((EU) 2016/679).